 What Did I Do?

 For the next 6-8 months, I was treated by a skin specialist, a dermatologist.
 I ended up receiving treatment for second degree burns and severe blistering from my knee downwards.
 The intense blistering lasted about one month.
 The scarring lasted over two years.
 I didn’t wear any clothes that were above my knees for about 1 year.
-In the second year, I started using one of the best selling Clinique Foundations to cover it up.
+In the second year, I started using one of the best selling Clinique Foundations to cover it up (weird I know – but it’s true, I had no other choice).
 I wasn’t allowed the skin to see sun for about 6 months.
 Every time I would get a slight tan, the contrast between the scarring and my skin show more, making the scarring more obvious.
 Not only that, but removing hair on my legs was such a hassle!
 I had to shave around the blisters…it was so awkward to say the least!

 Throughout this whole process though, I found some really awesome skin products that helped me along.
 I’m gathering the details of all the products I used and I’ll share them soon for you!